Shivacharan1015-code/PhoneNumber-info--GUI-/README.md

 terminal/shell
 `pip3 install requests`

+You need to get a free/paid API key from https://numverify.com and paste that on **LINE 19**

 and then simply cd into the directory and run the program, like you would any python program.

 This is a GUI based program.